 - 1. DURING MAY, BEFORE COMMENCEMENT: The Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
 The meeting will be held on a day when no classes are scheduled. - 2.
 BY MAY 30: The applicant must notify the Dean and the head of the curriculum area (normally the department chair) of his/her intent to apply for promotion or tenure.
 Applicants will propose a list of five possible external reviewers, accompanied by (1) a short explanation of the applicant's relationship (if any) with the possible external reviewer, and (2) the contact information for each possible external reviewer.
 The Dean, in consultation with the head of the curriculum area, will select at least two external reviewers from the list provided by the applicant. - 3.
 By JULY 15: The Dean will ascertain the willingness of the external reviewers to provide a letter for the applicant and notify the applicant. - 4.
-By AUGUST 1: The applicant will provide the Dean with materials supporting professional activities and accomplishments to be sent to the external reviewers. - 5.
-By AUGUST 15: The Dean will formally contact the external reviewers to solicit signed letters (electronic copies preferred) on behalf of the applicant and send the applicant's materials supporting professional activities and accomplishments, along with the following materials: - 1.
-Background information on Fairfield University. - 2.
+By AUGUST I: The applicant will provide the Dean with materials supporting professional activities and accomplishments to be sent to the external reviewers. - 5.
+By AUGUST 15: The Dean will formally contact the external reviewers to solicit signed letters (electronic copies preferred) on behalf of the applicant and send the applicant's materials supporting professional activities and accomplishments, along with the following materials: - I. Background information on Fairfield University. - 2.
 A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing and Health Studies, School of Business, and the Graduate School of Education and Allied Professions. - 3.
 Copy of the official Timetable and Guidelines for Tenure and Promotion. - 4.
 Copy of the appropriate pages in the Faculty Handbook. - 5.
 Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments. - 6.
-BY SEPTEMBER 15: The applicant submits one paper copy of his/her dossier and supporting documentation to the appropriate faculty (normally within the department). - 7.
+BY SEPTEMBER 15: The applicant submits an electronic copy of his/her/their dossier and supporting documentation to the appropriate faculty (normally within the department).
+Applicants can provide supporting materials in hard copy where appropriate and necessary.
+These materials should be referenced in the dossier. - 7.
 BY OCTOBER 15: External reviewers send their evaluation directly to the Dean.
 The Dean maintains confidentiality of the external reviewer evaluations.
 The applicant checks with the Dean to verify that the letters have been received.
-The applicant will submit paper and electronic copies of his/her dossier and all supporting material to the head of the curriculum area and appropriate faculty (normally those with rank at or above the rank sought by the applicant, within the department).
+The applicant will submit an electronic copy of his/her/their dossier and all supporting material to the head of the curriculum area and appropriate faculty (normally those with rank at or above the rank sought by the applicant, within the department).